theCapypara/riptide-docs/source/user_docs/4_project.rst

       This usage text shows you additional things you need to do when running this project.

   > Do you wish to run this interactive setup?
 [Y/n]

-.. tip:: ``-u`` or ``--update`` is for updating your repositories and Docker images
-         You can add this flag to any command.
-Riptide will then first update before running the rest of the command.
-         You should run this command regularly to make sure your images and repositories are up to date.
-         Images contain the file system of the container that Riptide will run.
-         See the `Docker documentation <https://docs.docker.com/get-started/#images-and-containers>`_ for more details on images.
-         See `Using Repositories <repos.html>`_ for more information on repositories.

 Riptide will then show you the usage notes that are defined for the app your project is using.
 This usage note may contain additional steps